-For more information about evaluation, see the Common Guidelines for Education Research and Developments and the Design Evaluation section at https://www.informalscience.org/.
+For more information about evaluation, see the Common Guidelines for Education Research and Developments and the Design Evaluation section at Informalscience.org

 E. Project Management

 All AISL proposals need to explicitly address project management in terms of how the team will collaborate and embody equitable practices for collaboration for everyone involved in the project.